mmick66/CalendarView/README.md

 The data source will provide the **start date** and the **end date** of the calendar.
 The methods have a default implementation that will return `Date()` resulting in a single-page calendar displaying the current month.

-The delegate responds to events such as scroll and selection of specific dates.
+The delegate responds to events such as scrolling and the selection of specific dates.

 ## How to Use

-You would want to implement the delegate functions inside your view controller and as they appear in the example project.
+You would want to implement the delegate functions inside your view controller as they appear in the example project.

-Say you want to be able to scroll 3 months in the past, then:
+Say you want to be able to scroll 3 months into the past, then:

 ```Swift
 func startDate() -> Date {